BinaryMuse/michelletilley-blog/README.md

     {% gist gist-number file-name %}

-The `file-name` does not need to be real if the Gist only has one file (e.g. no `file=` parameter in the JavaScript embed URL), but it must be included (for now).

-The contents of the Gists are cached in `_gist_cache`, and can be cleared with `rake cache:clear`.
+It will write the Gist embed JavaScript code, and also download the raw code from GitHub and display it inside a `<noscript>` block for RSS readers and browsers with JavaScript disabled.
+The contents of the Gists are cached in `_gist_cache` for subsequent builds, and can be cleared with `rake cache:clear`.